Pinguinsan/tjlutils/README.md

-# tjlutils
-A collection of my own general purpose C++ libraries
+A compilation of small C++ libraries written for general use